Bus services suspended and weather warning upgraded to amber as snow starts to fall in Sheffield

-The first snow flakes began to fall shortly after midday on higher parts of the city, and there are reports that it is now starting to stick.
+The first snow flakes began to fall shortly after midday on higher parts of the city, and it has gradually continued throughout the day.

+Only light snow is now expected overnight, with heavy snow then forecast tomorrow.

-Bus company Stagecoach has announced the first bus service to be affected.
+Bus company Stagecoach announced the first bus service to be affected this afternoon.
 It said: “Due to snow in Fulwood our 83a Service will terminate at Hunters Bar until further notice.
 Sorry for any inconvenience.”

-They have now added: “Due to snow in Stocksbridge all 57s and 57as will only use Manchester Road in both directions, sorry for any inconvenience caused.”
+They later added: “Due to snow in Stocksbridge all 57s and 57as will only use Manchester Road in both directions, sorry for any inconvenience caused.”

+Due to snow in High Green Stagecoach’s number 1 Service was earlier terminating in Chapeltown, but it has now restored High Green to its route.

+And the company says due to snow in Worsbrough Village its number 2 Service will divert straight down Sheffield Road.

 Sheffield Council’s Streets Ahead department, which carries out roadworks in the city, has already announced it is stopping roadworks for the rest of the week.